Aprexis/aprexis-docker/README.md

 Issues a `git pull` on all of the aprexis-* repositories used by docker-compose.
 This will pull whatever branch is currently checked out locally for each repository.

-If the the branch has local changes, those changes are stashed to avoid potential conflicts.
+If the branch has local changes, those changes are stashed to avoid potential conflicts.
 Any stashed changes will need to be unstashed manually.

 ```bash
 make git_pull